 Yes, it’s a lot to think through in terms of process, but all of these capabilities are essential to the success of an organization’s recruiting function.
 Plus, we’re halfway there!
 Next, I encourage you to read my Part II post, where I’ll delve into the Interview and Accept phases of the candidate journey.

 What else can talent acquisition do to further the organization’s employer brand?
 Adopt a next-gen Talent CRM—one that leverages automation to put actionable lists of qualified, interested and available candidates in the hands of recruiters.
-Get all the details in our recent Talent CRM insights brief.
+Get all the details in our e-book, A deep dive into tech for talent pools.